JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-Let's break down each part of the test:
+Each part of the test is described below:

 ### 1. Context Creation